How many km is synthetic oil good for?

 With the development of synthetic oil and more efficient engines, oil changes needed to be less frequent.
 Manufacturers suggest getting an oil change every 7,500 kilometres for newer cars, and some suggest more than 10,000-15,000 kilometres if using synthetic oil.

-How many miles can you go between oil changes if your car’s manufacturer recommends synthetic oil?
+How many miles between oil changes is normal?

 Like this post?
 Please share to your friends: